leinjen/mapartcraft/README.md

 # Usage

-Visit [MapartCraft](https://mike2b2t.github.io/mapartcraft).
-This is a fork of the original tool with newer version support.
+Visit [MapartCraft](https://leinjen.github.io/mapartcraft).
+This is a fork of mike2b2t fork of the original tool new features.

-You can find the original MapartCraft tool on [rebane2001.com](https://rebane2001.com/mapartcraft) or use a mirror on [web.archive.org](https://web.archive.org/web/*/https://rebane2001.com/mapartcraft).
+You can find the mike2b2t fork on [mike2b2t](https://mike2b2t.github.io/mapartcraft), the original MapartCraft tool on [rebane2001.com](https://rebane2001.com/mapartcraft) or use a mirror on [web.archive.org](https://web.archive.org/web/*/https://rebane2001.com/mapartcraft).

 # Credits/Thanks